klkjkj-a/Alice-s-Adventures-in-Wonderland-LaTeX-Edition/README.md

 This repository contains the complete LaTeX source code for a refined typesetting of Lewis Carroll’s Alice’s Adventures in Wonderland.
 The entire book is set in **EB Garamond**, a graceful revival of the historic Garamond typeface. **It is a text‑only edition with no illustrations.**

-The design focuses on a clean, traditional book layout, offering both a pleasant on‑screen reading experience and a high‑quality printed output.
+The design focuses on a clean book layout, offering both a pleasant on‑screen reading experience and a high‑quality printed output.

 ## How to Build